"Seeking to bring spiritual emotional physical healing to the children God brings us."

 As conservative Anabaptists, we have our weaknesses.
 However, we do have strong convictions against divorce and re-marriage and have many strong homes with strong marriages.
 These children need commitment, security, and a Godly atmosphere.
 They have incredible pains and wounds from the past to work through, but until they get into a secure, godly atmosphere, it is hard to make any headway.
 I feel we have homes and families to offer where this healing can take place.

 To adopt is a huge commitment, but we feel it is worth the challenge.
-If you want more information on the procedure, or want to talk about the possibility of adopting, please contact us at: [email protected]We would love to hear from you!
+If you want more information on the procedure, or want to talk about the possibility of adopting, please contact us at: [email protected].
+We would love to hear from you!